-Learning and development.
+Learning and development

 Through our learning and development programs, we work to continuously improve the performance of our workforce and invest in the career development of each employee.

-Management workshops.
+Management workshops

 We believe that one of the best ways to retain and develop our talent is by 'leading the leaders'.
-We conduct ongoing sessions with our first-line and second-line managers to provide them with the tools they need to manage, mentor and develop their employees.
+We conduct onboarding and ongoing sessions with our first-line and second-line managers to provide them with the tools they need to manage, mentor and develop their employees.
 The sessions also empower them to effectively deal with day-to-day managerial challenges and conflicts in order to create the best possible work environment.

-Talent development.
+Talent development

 We are committed to the personal and professional development of all our employees.
-We have several programs in place such as the Juno Journey platform that offers thousands of external learning resources tailored to each employee's professional growth path.
-We offer multiple internal courses as well, including stock option education, employee knowledge sharing and more.
-An annual budget is reserved for each business unit within the company to provide profession-specific education and training to their employees.
+We have several programs in place offering external learning resources tailored to each employee's professional growth path.
+We offer multiple internal courses as well, including stock option education, employee knowledge sharing, and more.

+An annual budget is reserved for each business unit within the Company to provide profession-specific education and training to their employees.
 We also have a comprehensive internal mobility program in place to empower employees to follow their interests and seek new career opportunities within monday.com.